blairdrummond/NLP-Poetry/README.md

 ************

+NOTE!
+There may be compatibility problems between python 2 and 3.
+I use 'map' a lot, but in python 2 this returns a list, and in python 3 it returns an iterator.
+Wrapping the function in list(...) fixes the problem.
+I will probably update the code to python 3 in the near future.

 Dependencies:

-Java 8, Stanford-CoreNLP, python 3, nltk, zss, editdist, tkinter for python
+Java 8, Stanford-CoreNLP, python, nltk, zss, editdist, tkinter for python

 ADD MORE DETAIL